medhatibsais/WindowView/README.md

 ```

 ### WindowViewDelegate
-**WindowViewDelegate** contains methods that help you to know WindowView status
+**WindowViewDelegate** contains methods that help you listening to WindowView status

 methods in delegate: